 What Sets Us Apart

-- Cincinnati Children’s and Kentucky Children’s Hospital Joint Heart Program is ranked among the top programs in the nation for cardiology and heart surgery by U.S. News & World Report in the 2022-23 list of Best Children’s Hospitals.
+- Cincinnati Children’s and Kentucky Children’s Hospital Joint Pediatric and Congenital Heart Program is ranked among the top programs in the nation for cardiology and heart surgery by U.S. News & World Report in the 2022-23 list of Best Children’s Hospitals.

 - Our Fetal Heart Program specializes in identifying congenital heart disease early before babies are even born so you can develop an early relationship with your surgeon and create a thoughtful plan prior to delivery.